KossySteve/Needajobinafrica.com/README.md

 ## Project specific

 - Aligned all elements with boostrap, CSS flexbox, grid and float.
-- Used a mobile first approach when dealing with mediaqueries with 2 breakpoints.
+- Used a mobile first approach when dealing with media queries with 2 breakpoints.
 - Double-check for breakpoints of page layout on different screens.

 ## Live Demo